John Hennigan (politician)

 John Hennigan was an Irish politician and farmer.

-He was an unsuccessful independent candidate in the Sligo–Mayo East constituency at the 1922 general election.

-He was first elected to Dáil Éireann as a Cumann na nGaedheal Teachta Dála (TD) for the Leitrim–Sligo constituency at the 1923 general election.
-He was re-elected at each subsequent election until lost his seat at the 1933 general election.
 He was a member of Sligo County Council from 1920 to 1942.

+He was an unsuccessful independent candidate in Sligo–Mayo East at the 1922 general election.
+He was first elected to Dáil Éireann as a Cumann na nGaedheal Teachta Dála (TD) for Leitrim–Sligo at the 1923 general election.
+He was re-elected at each subsequent election until he lost his seat at the 1933 general election.